Lartu/ldpl-std/README.md

 New statements and entire briefcases are very welcome contributions, corrections and feedback are most certainly welcome as well.

-## How to use the LDPL Standard Library
+## :detective: How to use the LDPL Standard Library

 Most of the time you won't need the entire Standard Library for a single project, so you can just get the briefcases you are going to use.
 You can do this **by hand**